Bennotsi-MTG/Doomsday-Codex/core/basics.md

 Act on Impulse and Three Wishes function very similarly, all piles involving Three Wishes can be executed with Act on Impulse all the same, except for a different mana cost.
-The use of Conjurer's Bauble to draw into the piles allows for lower mana or life costs but does result in less storm being generated during the play line.
+The use of Conjurer's Bauble to draw into the piles allows for lower mana or life costs but does result in less Storm being generated during the play line.

 The most important part of learning how to cast Doomsday, is to think how you